Toca's Miracle: Re-releases

 In 2007, "I Need a Miracle" was covered by Danish production team KLM Music featuring re-recorded vocals by Coco Star.
 The cover version was released as "I Need a Miracle".

 In 2008, it was announced that a re-release of "Toca's Miracle" would be released under the title "Toca's Miracle 2008".
 The production of one of the remixes is similar to the original version, but features a more "retro-rave" edit, with the song being remixed by InPetto.
 The song's composition was described as "subdued, electro-tinged sound, which betrays a marked deep house influence, 'Toca's Miracle 2008' veers perilously close to sounding classy."
 The song was eventually re-released in Australia as a CD single by Tinted Records, while it was released in Europe around spring 2008 by Tiger Records and Spinnin' Records with new artwork.
 Other remixes were by Wideboys, Richard Durand and Wes Clarke.

 In 2012, the song was re-released as "Toca's Miracle (2012 Update)".
 It was issued on a compilation series issued by Ministry of Sound.

 In April 2022, 22 years after its original release, "Toca's Miracle" by Fragma was re-released digitally following the release of a new vocal version recorded by Tess.
 This version also features on the new 20th anniversary edition of Fragma's debut album Toca.

 On 1 July 2022, Coco Star released a new version of "I Need a Miracle" on Spinnin' Records.
 The release is credited solely to Coco Star, but is musically similar to "Toca's Miracle".

+In June 2025, a remix titled "Miracle" by Sub Focus, Culture Shock and Fragma was released by Positiva/EMI.
+The drum & bass remix was initially conceived in 2023, having been teased in sets across 2024 and having an official release the following year.